nex3/perspective-el/README.md

 Since Perspective maintains distinct buffer lists for each perspective, it helps to use a Perspective-aware buffer switcher.

-When using one of the following buffer switchers you will only be prompted for buffers in the current perspective and the frame global perspective.
+When using one of the following buffer switchers, you will only be prompted for buffers in the current perspective and the frame-specific "global" shared perspective.
+(The `persp-add-buffer-to-frame-global` command adds a buffer to this special frame-specific perspective, whose name is determined by `persp-frame-global-perspective-name` and defaults to `GLOBAL`.)

 **Ido**: [Interactive Do (Ido, `ido-mode`)](https://www.gnu.org/software/emacs/manual/html_node/ido/index.html),